martin-eden/contents/README.md

     System of marking commit messages.

-    Was written by me somewhere in 2016.
-But still interesting text to read if you wonder about syntax in my git commit messages.
+    Was written in a couple of hours somewhere in 2016.
+Still interesting text to read if you wonder about syntax in my git commit messages.

   * [Firmata protocol](https://github.com/martin-eden/firmata_protocol/blob/main/protocol.md)
     (2021-08, 2023-05)

     Firmata protocol description.
 (Firmata protocol is related to Arduino world.)

-    I've tried to describe protocol from my conspects and Lua implementations.
+    I've tried to describe protocol from my notes and Lua implementations.

 * Links to other resources I value